GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

         enabled.

 **Target Python version**
-    is used to specify version of Python that you are targetting.
+    is used to specify version of Python that you are targeting.

 **Target PyQt version**
     is used to specify that the application is either a PyQt4 or a PyQt5